 - Provide a climate conducive to further developing interest in MLT education by participation in professional organizations, and encouraging awareness in changing trends in medical laboratory technology.

-- Produce graduates that will demonstrate the technical skill of an entry-level MLT in an ethical and professional manner.
+- Produce graduates that will demonstrate the technical skill of an entry-level technician in an ethical and professional manner.

 - To produce skilled clinical laboratory workers who: